There is something so satisfying about staring at a blank page, beginning to type, and watching a story come to life.

 Keep writing, networking, and developing your content.
 Stay positive that your writing skills will get noticed—and remember that each article you publish is a small step towards your career as physical therapy writer!

-Save 25% on Breaking Into Health Writing by Health Writer Hub – This course is awesome, and it’s quite affordable for what you get.
+Save 20% on Breaking into Health Writing (by Health Writer Hub) – This course is awesome, and it’s quite affordable for what you get, especially after the exclusive discount for The Non-Clinical PT readers!
+Learn more about the course here, but be sure to use our affiliate link to save 20%.
 It’s a great introduction for a new or aspiring copywriter needs to understand how to actually start writing.
 It covers types of writing that are out there (medical vs. marketing vs. health, etc.), and it explores what you need to make an actual plan to get there.
 I highly recommend this course if you’re looking for a writing career where you write content for other companies.